spotify/scio/site/src/main/paradox/io/ReadFiles.md

 # ReadFiles

-Scio supports reading file paths from a `SCollection[String]` into various formats.
+Scio supports reading file paths from an `SCollection[String]` into various formats.

 ## Read as text lines